UWRealityLab/xrcapstone21sp-team1/docs/blog5.md

 This week we moved over completely to using the Networked A-Frame module and worked on finalizing our MVP and smoothing out a lot of bugs we found over testing.

 #### Collision Between Balls
 Previously, we synchronized all the balls so that they were dynamic bodies in the owner's view and static bodies in everyone else's view.
 This would allow the owner to simulate the physics and everyone else to synchronize with that.
 But, since one can only affect the objects they own, their physics system can only update those balls.
-This means that the physics sytem can only accurately model the interactions between balls that share the same owner.
+This means that the physics system can only accurately model the interactions between balls that share the same owner.
 To rememdy this, we decided to move to a system where everyone has local dynamic copies of the balls with which they simulate physics independanly.
 The ball is only networked while picked up (or other user interactions).
 This is fine since the balls do not simulate physics while in a user's hand.
 To account for any deviations between users, we select a master user that broadcasts the positions and velocities of all balls in a heartbeat.

 #### Collision Detection